-Monitor the status of affordable projects at risk of converting to market rate; will-identify nonprofit organizations as potential purchasers/managers of at-risk housing units; explore funding sources available to preserve the affordability of projects at risk of converting to market rate or to provide replacement units; assist qualified tenants to apply for priority status on the Section 8 voucher/certificate program immediately should the owners of the at-risk project choose not to enter into additional restrictions.
+Monitor the status of affordable projects at risk of converting to market rate; identify nonprofit organizations as potential purchasers/managers of at-risk housing units; explore funding sources available to preserve the affordability of projects at risk of converting to market rate or to provide replacement units; assist qualified tenants to apply for priority status on the Section 8 voucher/certificate program immediately should the owners of the at-risk project choose not to enter into additional restrictions.
+If multiple projects are identified as being at-risk, the City shall prioritize maintaining affordability of units in communities sensitive to displacement (eastern portion of Census Tract 449.11) while striving to preserve all affordable units Citywide.

-Schedule: Monitor at-risk units annually
+Schedule: Monitor at-risk units annually; develop rental registry by April